txt/se20/docs/l07analytics.md

   - mimic distributions of all data within the test suites
 - "Synthetic training":
   - SMOTE
-    - Balance the distributions in the ttrain data
+    - Balance the distributions in the train data
      - Never mess with the test data.
        - But do anything you like with the training data
     - Down sample (prune) the majority class at random
-    - Up sample (make stuff up) the minoritty class
+    - Up sample (make stuff up) the minority class
       - For each minority example EG
         - From K nearest neighbors
           - Pick X at random